 That honour goes to the line of logic that Disney shouldn’t be messing around with artists’ work, even if they do happen to own the work itself.
 Why?
 Well, for starters, it’s disrespectful to the artists affected.
 As with every other element of Splash within his control, Ron Howard intentionally included those fleeting glimpses of Hannah in the buff; not because he’s a shameless perv, but because he believed it would elicit the perfect intellectual and emotional response from the audience.

-Incidentally, this counts double for revisions made without the input of the filmmakers themselves.
+Incidentally, this even extends to post-release revisions made with the input of the filmmakers themselves.
 Remember how I mentioned the heavily altered Star Wars: Special Editions earlier?
 Those were overseen by series creator George Lucas himself, and fans near-unanimously hate them – especially since Lucas (prior to selling his pop culture baby to Disney) actively suppressed access to the original incarnations.
-So, if the actual people responsible can’t even get away with making post-release revisions to their movies, what chance does a random in-house video editing crew at Disney+ stand of getting it right?
+So, if the actual people responsible can’t even get away with making post-release revisions to their movies, what chance does a random in-house crew at Disney+ stand of getting it right?

-It’s also a perfectly reasonable compromise: it’ll keep more puritanical parents repulsed by nudity off Disney’s back, while leaving the rest of us free to enjoy movies as they were initially conceived – mermaid butts and all.
+Not only will this future proof Disney+ for the day when it inevitably morphs into a less family-oriented service, it’ll also keep more puritanical parents who are repulsed by nudity off Disney’s back without needing to tinker with beloved classics.
+The upshot?
+The rest of us will finally be free to enjoy movies as they were initially conceived – mermaid butts and all.